Parkercros/PearMusic-React/README.md

 Pear Music is a parody of Apple Music.

-To view you're going to need to run NPM Start, and NPM Run Server.
+To view you're going to need to run NPM Start.
 The database is hosted online and is decently sized, so it may take a moment to fully load.

 The first feature of Pear Music is its album browsing capabilities.
 Users can easily navigate through a variety of albums in the main file, making it easy to discover new music.
 The search function also allows users to find specific albums by name.